oxxenix/intel-resource-drivers-for-kubernetes/doc/gpu/USAGE.md

 ## Requirements

-- Kubernetes 1.31+, with `DynamicResourceAllocation` feature-flag enabled, and [other cluster parameters](../../hack/clusterconfig.yaml)
+- Kubernetes 1.34+, and  optionally [some cluster parameters](../../hack/clusterconfig.yaml) for advanced features
 - Container runtime needs to support CDI:
   - CRI-O v1.23.0 or newer
   - Containerd v1.7 or newer